kynoxis/tera-proxy/_pages/mods.md

 Here is a directory with links to a number of GitHub projects and developers who work with tera-proxy or other TERA modding programs.
 That means **all projects directly linked here are free and open source**.

-If you want to be added to this list, or you think a module has been miscategorized, [submit a PR](https://github.com/pinkipi/tera-proxy/edit/gh-pages/_pages/modules.md).
+If you want to be added to this list, or you think a mod has been miscategorized, [submit a PR](https://github.com/pinkipi/tera-proxy/edit/gh-pages/_pages/mods.md).

 {% for category in page.categories %}